Distance Learning FAQ

 Yes.
-The financial aid process is the same whether you are enrolled in distance classes or in traditional classes.
+The financial aid process is the same, whether you are enrolled in distance classes or traditional classes.

 Yes.
 Public access computers are available in the college’s computer labs or library with Internet access, word processing, and other software and computer print stations.